 Both CTE’s will require students to pass licensure exams to be certified (NNAAP exam for CNA students and NREMT exam for EMT students).

-Opportunities in Carpentry CTE:
+Opportunities in Construction Technology CTE:

 Course and field work offering NECTF Apprenticeship Program entry at Level 2 (Level 1 will be waived), as well as entry into Carpenters Union Workforce as a member once the application process is completed, which includes student attending a 1.5 hr. information session, favorable interview, passing of a drug test, a 1 week skills assessment, and a 1 weeks safety of apprenticeship training.